jhomra21/cursorTesting/README.md

-This is simple flask app that lets me generate images from replicate api. using flux-dev from lucataco and applying a lora with huggingface repo
+This is simple flask app that lets me generate images from replicate api. using flux-dev from lucataco and applying a custom lora with huggingface repo, trained on pictures of my face.

 Prerequisites:
 Make sure Python 3.7 or higher is installed on the system.